exot/daniel.kxpq.de/src/pages/pensieve/pragmatic-power.md

 this programmer).

 So let us loosely define the *pragmatic power*.
-Suppose a programming language X (without defining what actually a programming language is), a certain problem P and a certain programmer R.  Then the pragmatic power of X corresponds to the amount of work needed by R to formulate P (and its solution) in the language X.
+Suppose a programming language X (without defining what actually a programming language is), a certain problem P and a certain programmer R.  Then we
+define:
+> The pragmatic power of X corresponds to the amount of work needed by R to solve P in X.

 This "definition" is by far formal, and it may be that it cannot be formalized, because it describes an inherently subjective matter -- the way programmers think.